FindMySchool LogoFindMySchool

 The data paints a clear picture of very high attainment by the end of Year 6.

-In 2024, 92.33% of pupils met the expected standard in reading, writing and mathematics combined.
-The England average is 62%, so the gap is substantial.
-At the higher standard (greater depth), 43% reached this threshold, compared with an England average of 8%.
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard (greater depth), 30% reached this threshold.

 Scaled scores add detail to the headline: reading was 110, mathematics 108, and grammar, punctuation and spelling 111.
 (For most families, the practical takeaway is that this is a school where core basics are taught to a high level, and where a large proportion of pupils are pushing beyond the expected curriculum standard.)

 Rankings support that impression.
-FindMySchool’s primary outcomes ranking places Newstead Primary Academy 603rd in England and 3rd locally in Stoke-on-Trent, based on official performance data.
-This sits well above England average and within the top 10% of primaries in England.
+FindMySchool's primary academic ranking places Newstead Primary Academy 955th in England, while the overall ranking places it 409th nationally and 4th locally in Stoke-on-Trent, based on official performance data.
+This sits well above typical expectations and within the top 10% of primaries in England.

 For families comparing options, FindMySchool’s Local Hub and Comparison Tool can be useful for viewing these metrics alongside nearby schools, particularly when you want to balance raw attainment with practicalities such as travel time and wraparound care.